aurorahuangchu/aurorahuangchu.github.io/_pages/cv.md

 <var>Changsha BYD Electronics Co., Ltd.<var>
 * Duties included:
-  * Engaged in the design and development of electronic products, including circuit design, hardware selection, and embedded system development；
+  * Engaged in the design and development of electronic products (e.g. circuit design, hardware selection, and embedded system development)；
-  * Participated in the selection of electronic components and materials, cooperating with suppliers to ensure selected materials meet quality standards；
+  * Participated in the selection of electronic components and materials, cooperating with suppliers；
-  * Designed testing procedures to ensure products adhere to standards and specifications；
-  * Rapidly responded to technical malfunctions during the production process, conducted troubleshooting, and performed necessary repair work to minimize production interruptions.
+  * Responded to technical malfunctions during the production process and performed necessary repair work to minimize production interruptions.

 Skills
 ======